Menu

 Dress neatly and respectfully, especially when visiting temples.
 Bright colors like red or yellow are considered lucky.

 Yes, if you’re visiting a family or spending Tet with locals, giving a small red envelope is a thoughtful gesture.
 You don’t need to give a lot of money.
 If the custom doesn’t feel comfortable for you, it’s completely okay.
-You can bring a small gift instead, such as a bottle of wine or a fruit basket for the host.
+You can bring a small gift instead, such as sweets, tea, or a fruit basket for the host.
+(Learn more about the tradition of giving lucky money here: 9 Secrets of Vietnamese Envelopes)

 Folk games during Tet